Updated: May 7, 2025

 Residential properties in Lisbon

 Most residential neighborhoods in Lisbon feature historical centers, glamorous districts, and waterfront properties.
-There are many different homes available for sale in Lisbon, including modern apartments, luxury villas, townhouses, waterfront properties, and condominiums.
+There are many different homes available for sale in Lisbon, including modern apartments with natural light, luxury villas, townhouses, waterfront properties, and condominiums.

 Each neighborhood in Lisbon has its distinctive energy.
-For example, Alfama is famous for its old-town medieval charm and Fado music, while Graça retains a historic charm but has a more lived-in feel.
+For example, Alfama is famous for its old-town medieval charm and Fado music, Graça retains a historic charm but has a more lived-in feel, while Estrela, with its spacious properties and host of amenities, is perfect for families.

 Commercial properties in Lisbon